mxkopy/vae/README.md

 Sometimes, it's helpful to persist state between iterations (e.g. schedulers, visualizers, etc.), which is why we have this nested abomination.
 I plan to change this.

-Note that the ELBO estimate (which is KL distance plus some other stuff) isn't included in this template, so you'll have to add that as well if you want regularized latent spaces.
+Note that the ELBO estimate (which is KL divergence plus some other stuff) isn't included in this template, so you'll have to add that as well if you want regularized latent spaces.
 I also plan to change this.

 # Data
 After subtyping AutoEncoder and defining an appropriate loss function, you can populate the 'data/image' directory with images and 'data/audio' with .wav audio.
 Julia is agnostic to the filesystem used, so you can sshfs or ln -s a COCO training dataset or similar (I use train2017).